Meteor-Community-Packages/Meteor-CollectionFS/README.md

 Storage adapters also handle retrieving the file data and removing the file data when you delete the file.
-Some of them support synchronization, where updates to the master store are automatically synchronized with the linked FS.Collection.
+Some of them support synchronization, where updates to the store are automatically synchronized with the linked FS.Collection.

 ## File Manipulation